ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 ### Conferences

 Conferences are great opportunities to learn, be inspired, or inspire others by speaking!
 [VueConf](http://www.vueconf.us/) and [An Event Apart](https://aneventapart.com/) have become 2 of our top choices to date.
+We also encourage each member of our team to seek out new conferences.

 ### Writing